E-AmirahAqilah/TalentLabs/README.md

-# Tic-Tac-Toe Game
+# Tic-Tac-Toe Game Project

 ## Part 1: Project Introduction

 In this project, you will build a Tic-Tac-Toe game in the command line interface.
-Two players, X and O, will take turns picking their next move by entering the numbers in the command line (See the screenshot on the right-hand side).
+Two players, X and O, will take turns picking their next move by entering numbers in the command line.

-To help you in building the project, we have broken down the project into 2 parts:
+### Project Breakdown

+The project is divided into two parts:

-### Part 1: To build all the utility functions for this game including:
+- **Part 1**: Build all the utility functions for the game, including:

-○ markBoard

-○ printBoard

-○ validateMove

-○ checkWin

-○ checkFull, and
+  - `markBoard`
+  - `printBoard`
+  - `validateMove`
+  - `checkWin`
+  - `checkFull`

-○ A constant variable storing all the winning combinations (winCombinations)
+  - A constant variable storing all the winning combinations (`winCombinations`)

-###  Part 2: To complete the gameplay using the utility functions you built in Part 1.
+- **Part 2**: Complete the gameplay using the utility functions built in Part 1.

 # Tic-Tac-Toe Utility Functions